The Narrative & Pitch Deck: Data-Driven Storytelling

 Remember These Truths

-2. "Why Now" is non-negotiable.
-External tailwinds justify venture-scale returns.
+- "Why Now" is non-negotiable.
+External tailwinds justify venture-scale returns and create urgency.

-3. Show, don't tell.
+- Show, do not tell.
 Visuals beat text.
 Charts beat tables.
 Evidence beats claims.

-5. Build the Evidence Locker first.
-Every claim must be provable on demand.
+- Build the Evidence Locker first.
+Every claim must be provable on demand during the Q&A.

 With your pitch deck ready, you need to get it in front of the right people.
-In the next chapter, we'll explore Investor Targeting & Outreach—how to build a funnel of qualified investors and engineer warm introductions.
+In the next chapter, we will explore Investor Targeting & Outreach--how to build a funnel of qualified investors and engineer warm introductions.

 Works Cited & Recommended Reading